sirallen/buxton-challenge-2014/README.md

 # buxton-challenge-2014

 These R files contain statistical models that I built for a predictive analytics challenge in November 2014, sponsored by Buxton and the Wharton Customer Analytics Initiative.
 The challenge was to predict the sales revenue of potential new store locations of a fast food chain, given a data set with sales and over 700 features for 300 existing locations.
+Notably, this is a "p > N" setting which breaks standard regression models.
+I used statistical learning methods to handle this issue robustly, while also satisfying model interpretability requirements in the competition rules.

+**Description of Files**

 ElasticNet.R contains my implementation of an Elastic Net (R package glmnet), which performs shrinkage and variable selection via L1-L2 regularization to generate a multiple regression model.
 I also wrote code for scrubbing, since the data set had missing and mislabeled values in some places, and implemented cross-validation to optimize predictive accuracy.